klm127/scaf/Readme.md

 `scaf rename <template> <newname>` Rename a given template.
 Info will also be moved over.

 `scaf help <command>` Get help about scaf.

+## Commands coming soon

+Ignores: Right now scaf ignores the .git directory and node_modules directory.
+Users may want to configure scaf to ignore other directories by default (like bin)
+`scaff ignore {directory_name_type}` Add a directory to the list of ignores `scaff show ignores` show the list of ignores
+`scaff unignore {directory_name_type}` unignore a directory name type

 # Getting Scaf